ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

 }
 ```

-Next, to complete the integration we need to change 2 more lines:
+Next, to complete the integration we need to make two more changes:

 1\.
 Edit the GraphQL schema to accept the new filter types:
 ```graphql {8}